brycepg/cave-dweller/Readme.md

  * '.' to wait,
  * shift + '.' to fast wait, ESC to exit

 Inspect with mouse
 4-way movement with arrow keys
-Shift . to enter fast mode

 # Install